Those who experience it often don’t know that acupuncture and Chinese medicine can be a very helpful treatment!

-Vulvodynia is defined as chronic pain of the external female genitalia.
+Vulvodynia is defined as chronic pain of the external female genitalia, specifically the Vulva.
 The amount of pain or discomfort varies from woman to woman.
 Some women not only experience painful intercourse but also have itchiness, discomfort and pain throughout the day.

 Here are some of the questions that I have been asked: